mikemwanga/MSC-Project/README.md

 This study is objected to answer the following questions;

-(i)What are the genome constellations of RVA G1P[8] strains circulating before and after vaccine introduction in Kilifi (ii)What are the genetic differences at whole genome level of G1P[8] strains with Rotarix vaccine?
+a.
+What are the genome constellations of RVA G1P[8] strains circulating before and after vaccine introduction in Kilifi

+b.
+What are the genetic differences at whole genome level of G1P[8] strains with Rotarix vaccine?
 How are the differences related to reduced vaccine induced pressure?

-(iii)What is the phylogenetic and evolutionary relationship between the observed G1P[8] strains to global strains?
+c.
+What is the phylogenetic and evolutionary relationship between the observed G1P[8] strains to global strains?

-(iv)What are the origin, spread and transmission patterns of G1P[8] strains in rural Kenya?
+d.
+What are the origin, spread and transmission patterns of G1P[8] strains in rural Kenya?

 ## Approach/Questions